rsnyder/IndigoNarrative/README.md

        circle="true">

 ## India Map
-The Champaran district of Bihar is where Gandhi began his first efforts of peaceful resistance in India.
-He protested the poor treatment and low pay of indigo workers.
+The Champaran district of Bihar is where Gandhi began his first efforts of peaceful resistance in India protesting the poor treatment and low pay of indigo workers.
 <param ve-map
        center="107.35566785297192, 35.04243480935922"
        zoom=5